Ahhgust/Demixtify/Readme.md

   * Tri-/tetra-allelic SNPs can be split (bcftools norm -m-).
 - Demixtify is only for two-person mixtures.
   * Note in terms of mixture detection this may not be an issue (a 3 person sample is likely to be flagged as a mixture as well)
+- The BAM file is single sample.
+  * Sample IDs are simply ignored.

 ## Quick start